deleeuwj1/CS1XA3/Study Sheets/Bash.md

    - `find dir -name pattern -print` prints files starting at current directory
       - `{}` specifies the input
       - `\;` specifies to execute each command separately
-      - Adding a `+` at the end specifies to add all arguaments at once
+      - Adding a `+` at the end specifies to add all arguments at once
    - Because of spaces, `find -exec` commands often go wrong
       - `-print0` is used to output the result of a find separated by a special character
       - They can then be parsed by `xargs` with the `-0` flag